-well, what josh kolm rather brilliantly coined “mackenzie hall 2: hall harder” happened. it was an odd little two-headed beast of a show, but i think it went pretty well. where to begin?
+What Josh Kolm rather brilliantly coined “Mackenzie Hall 2: Hall Harder” happened.
+It was an odd little two-headed beast of a show, but I think it went pretty well.
+Where to begin?

-it was a different kind of show from the last one in a lot of ways. this time i had a band playing with me for some songs. this time there were cupcakes. this time the material was completely different. this time it was personal. but that’s always the goal, isn’t it?
+It was a different kind of show from the last one in a lot of ways.
+This time I had a band playing with me on some songs.
+This time there were cupcakes.
+This time the material was completely different.
+This time it was personal.
+But that’s always the goal, isn’t it?

-the turnout wasn’t quite as insane as last time, and i think there were a few reasons for that (if even half of the people who said they were coming had shown up, it would have been packed to the gills again). but there was a good crowd, and i don’t think i could have asked for a more attentive or receptive audience.
+The turnout wasn’t quite as insane as last time, and I think there were a few reasons for that.
+For one thing, if even half the people who said they were coming had bothered to show up, it would have been packed to the gills again.
+But there was a good crowd, and I don’t think I could have asked for a more attentive or receptive audience.

-i went into it with a setlist i planned on sticking to. then i ended up deviating from it at least as much as i did at last year’s show. the original plan looked like this:
+I went into it with a setlist I planned on sticking to.
+I ended up deviating from it at least as much as I did at last year’s show.

 ONE BIG SET